 These are always physical nests built above the ground, usually in trees or on soffits.
 They can range in size from a golf ball to a basketball.

 Some types of wasps make nests underground, underneath house siding, or in gutters.
 You’ll know you have hornets (or another type of wasps) if you see them flying in and out of specific places on or around your home.

 Think you have a hornet problem?
-Call Fox Pest Control at (985) 251-2646 for a free North Shore hornet control quote.
+Call Fox Pest Control at (985) 251-2646 for a free Covington hornet control quote.

 Your technician will conduct a thorough pest control inspection of your home and property in order to provide a customized hornet treatment plan that will be most effective for your situation.